gradosevic/ag-custom-admin/readme.txt

 == Upgrade Notice ==

+= 1.2.5.4 =
+Fixed fatal error from version 1.2.5.3

 = 1.2.5.3 =
-Fixed issues related to WordPress version 3.3.1.
+Fixed issues related to WordPress version 3.3.1

 = 1.2.5.2 =
 Full compatibility with WP 3.3.
 Fixed several issues with this version.
 Removed obsolete options for old WP versions, added new options to fit 3.3 version.
 Update is highly recommonded for WP 3.3 users.